Anand070800/Sample/README.md

 # Blog App
- # you can view the hosted blog App on surge :                        quaint-glass.surge.sh  (copy this and paste in browser)
+ # you can view the hosted blog App on surge :

+ # quaint-glass.surge.sh          (copy this and paste in browser)

- quaint-glass.surge.sh         (copy and paste this on browser)
+ quaint-glass.surge.sh         (copy this and paste this on browser tab)